CubicalBatch/deaddit/README.md

 Feel free to inspect and edit the `subdeaddits_base.json` file to manage which kind of subdeaddit you want (see next step)

 4. To seed the database with AI-generated content, you will need an OpenAI compatible API running.
 Ollama or KoboldCPP are good choices - google them.
 I've tested the generation with LLama 3 8B.

+Open a new terminal.
+Make sure to enable the virtual environment like earlier.

 The app default to `http://127.0.0.1:5001/v1` (KoboldCPP endpoint) - you can point to another endpoint by setting the environment variable